wrenhawth/EnhancedMarvel/README.md

 It is too early for a development build currently, but the extension can be loaded as follows:

 1. Download this repository as a zip file and unpack it.
-2. In the Chrome extension menu, enable “Developer Mode” if disabled.
+2. In the Chrome [extension menu](chrome://extensions/), enable “Developer Mode” if disabled.
-3. Select “Load Unpacked Extension...” and select the unpacked folder.
+3. In the same menu, select “Load Unpacked Extension...” and select the unpacked folder.
 4. The extension should now be loaded and enabled.

 ## Credits